manassaloi/manassaloi.github.io/_posts/2020-04-28-improve-mental-health.markdown

 4. Not reading news.
 Since I don't use any social media (except LinkedIn and Twitter), I barely know what is happening anymore.

 5. Aggressively muting people on LinkedIn who discuss politics.
 There is no point in debating whether Modi has done a good/bad job vs other state leaders.
+I also mute people liberally on Twitter.

 6. Not reading covid19 updates.
 If I need stats on coronavirus I ask my girlfriend.
 I used to check coronavirus news every 5 mins in March.